AnishRN/streamlit-projects/README.md

 - `loan-approval-predictor/`: Structured dataset classification using ensemble models.
 - `brain-tumor-classifier/`: Deep learning-based image classification using CNN and medical MRI scans.
 - `imdb-sentiment-analyzer/`: Sentiment analysis using RNN (LSTM) on the IMDB reviews dataset.
+- `smart-exam-proctor/`: Rule-based real-time proctoring system using OpenCV and Streamlit (no AI/ML).

 Each project contains:
 - `notebook.ipynb`: Complete analysis & model-building notebook